Project Calao

 Partnership with

 hummingbirds is partnering with the N'Zi River Lodge and the N'zi Wildlife Conservation Foundation to develop and certify the project.
 The national forest development company (SODEFOR) provides technical expertise and support for timber plantations.
+Local communities are integral partners in both plantation establishment and ongoing management.

 Sustainable Development Goals

->500 community members expected to have improved skills and/or knowledge resulting from training
+>500 community members expected to have improved skills and/or knowledge resulting from training provided as part of project activities

 60% of women employed in shea harvesting and processing facilities